Israeli couscous

-Ptitim (פְּתִיתִים, pṯīṯīm, lit. 'flakes', singular: פְּתִית, pṯīṯ, lit. 'flake') is a type of toasted grain-shaped pasta.
-Other names for it include Ben-Gurion rice (used especially for the original rice-shaped varieties) and Israeli couscous (used especially for the ball-shaped varieties), both terms hinting at its origins in the rice shortages experienced in 1950s Israel.
+Ptitim (פְּתִיתִים, singular: פְּתִית) is a type of toasted grain-shaped pasta.
+Other names for it include Ben-Gurion rice (used especially for the original rice-shaped varieties) and Israeli couscous, hinting at its origins in the rice shortages experienced in 1950s Israel.

 History

 Original rice-shaped "Ben-Gurion rice".
 The front label introduces the history of the product (see above).

 Ptitim was created in 1953, during the austerity period in Israel.

 Israel's first prime minister, David Ben-Gurion, asked Eugen Proper[sic], one of the founders of the Osem food company, to devise a wheat-based substitute for rice.
 The company took up the challenge and developed ptitim, which is made of hard wheat flour and toasted in an oven.
 Ptitim was initially produced with a rice-shape, but after its success Osem also began to produce a ball-shaped variety inspired by couscous.

 Consequently, ptitim is sometimes called "Ben-Gurion rice".